permutationlock/ztrait/README.md

 }
 ```

-**Note:** If we don't specify that the trait verification is comptime then
+**Note:** If we don't specify that trait verification is comptime then
 verification might be evaluated later during compilation.
 This results in
 regular duck-typing errors rather than trait implementation errors.

 If we define a type that fails to implement the `Incrementable` trait and pass
-it to `countToTen`, then `assert` will produce a compile error.
+it to `countToTen`, then the call to `where` will produce a compile error.

 ```Zig
 const MyCounterMissingDecl = struct {